rejetto/hfs/README.md

   Syntax supports, other than simple address, `*` as wildcard and CIDR format.
 - `plugins_config` this is a generic place where you can find/put configuration for each plugin, at least those that need configuration.
 - `enable_plugins` if a plugin is not present here, it won't run.
 Defaults is `[ antibrute ]`.
-- `custom_header` provide HTML code to be put at the top of your Frontend.
-Default is none.
 - `localhost_admin` should Admin be accessed without credentials when on localhost.
 Default is true.
 - `proxies` number of proxies between server and clients to be trusted about providing clients' IP addresses.
 Default is 0.
 - `keep_unfinished_uploads` should unfinished uploads be deleted immediately when interrupted.
 Default is true.